FRC1257/robotics-training/docs/frc/1-Basics/4-Command_Based.md

 ```

 > [!TIP]
-> You don't have to worry about these intricacies with `CommandScheduler` however since they are already included in our `Snail-Robot-Template` repository, but it is useful to know what is going on in here.
+> You don't have to worry about these intricacies with `CommandScheduler` however since they are already included in our `snail-robot-template` repository, but it is useful to know what is going on in here.

 ## Flowchart